ngtn0502/javascript-note/README.md

 - When JS file is runing Global execution context will create two thing: (actually JS engine do it)
   1. Global object
   1. "this" keywords
+  1. the reference to the outer environment - (for scoping)

+---

 ## Execution context: Creation and Hoisting